 To access this lounge you need a Priority Pass as Priority Pass members have access to the lounge as part of their membership, or you need to pay a horrendous £40 per person at the door.
 I am not convinced that my cup of tea and salad with a couple of rolls that I usually consume (and would cost around £10 at the sandwich shops like Pret a Manger at Heathrow) merit this access fee.
 Unless you plan to drink yourself silly with booze, I can’t imagine this lounge ever justifying such a high price tag.

 But if you have a Priority Pass, and get access for free, this lounge is your best and only bet.
-You can also access this Aspire lounge in Heathrow Terminal 5 with the two free lounge passes with the FREE (in the first year) American Express Preferred Rewards Gold card.
-These two free Lounge Club passes can be immediately used to get into these lounges to enjoy free drinks (including alcohol) and food.
+You can also access this Aspire lounge in Heathrow Terminal 5 with the two free lounge passes with the free (in the first year) American Express Preferred Rewards Gold card or unlimited free Priority Pass with the AMEX Platinum Card.
+The two free Gold Lounge Club passes or the Platinum AMEX Priority Pass can be immediately used to get into these lounges to enjoy free drinks (including alcohol) and food.

 The lounge itself feels intimate and offers all sorts of different seating options.
 Almost all of which have glorious views out over the planes.
 The whole space is incredibly airy as a result of the design of Terminal 5.
 The alcohol is free and generous, but don’t expect to fill up on high-quality food as the food selection is good, but has gone downhill since this lounge opened.
 The main problem with this lounge is that it is so busy, it is difficult to get a seating area to yourself.